-This privacy notice explains how ISL will use any personal data they collect from you as an individual.
-The notice also explains how Interactive Software Ltd. (ISL) will comply with data protection law.
+This privacy notice explains how Interactive Software Limited (ISL) will use any personal data it collects from you as an individual.
+The notice also explains how ISL will comply with data protection law.

 ISL needs data about you and your organisation to provide services to your organisation.
 In legal terms, ISL is a ‘data controller’ for this information.
 So, in this notice, ISL must explain some things about the data it holds, and your rights regarding the data.

 If you have a question or complaint about the processing of your data, or if you wish to use your rights under data protection law, then you should contact ISL’s Data Protection Officer.